Cell Broadcast: Technology

-Public Warning Systems
+Public warning systems

-Cell Broadcast is not affected by traffic load; therefore, it is very suitable during a disaster when load spikes of data (social media and mobile apps), regular SMS and voice calls usage (mass call events) tend to significantly congest mobile networks, as multiple events have shown.
+Cell broadcast is not affected by traffic load; therefore, it is very suitable during a disaster when load spikes of data (social media and mobile apps), regular SMS and voice calls usage (mass call events) tend to significantly congest mobile networks, as multiple events have shown.

-Public Warning Systems, otherwise known as Emergency Alert Systems, implemented through Cell Broadcast technology vary by country, but are broadly the same.
+Public warning systems, otherwise known as emergency alert systems, implemented through cell broadcast technology vary by country, but are broadly the same.
 Technical standards are outlined in the 3GPP TS 23.041 standard.
 Large implementations mentioned in 3GPP standards are Wireless Emergency Alerts (CMAS) in the United States and EU-Alert in Europe (set out in ETSI standards, but national implementation varies).
 Alerts can be geo-targeted, when only phones in a defined geographical area are set to receive an alert.
 When an alert is received, a notification is shown in a unique format and a dedicated sound is played even if the phone is set to silent: a of 853 Hz and 960 Hz sine waves, as prescribed by both WEA (CMAS) and ETSI standards.
 Cell Broadcast emergency alerts can be broadcast in a local language and an additional language, which will be displayed depending on the user's device language setting.
 Most phone manufacturers adhere to these standards but have slightly different user interfaces.
 Similar to emergency calls, devices do not usually need a SIM card to receive alerts.

-Emergency Alerts in most implementations of Cell Broadcast have distinct alert categories or levels, using a message identifier outlined in 3GPP standards.
+Emergency alerts in most implementations of cell broadcast have distinct alert categories or levels, using a message identifier outlined in 3GPP standards.
 The alert category or level is defined by the severity of the warning, e.g. threat to life, imminent danger or advisory message.
 Depending on national implementation, users may be able to opt-out of receiving lower level alerts.
 However, the highest level of alert will usually always be displayed on a user's device.

 Below is a comparison table on alert categories/levels across systems (based on the common 3GPP message identifiers):